About Lisa Elin

 Whether borne of personal wiring, life experience, or some alchemy thereof, I have a knack for helping people identify and complete a transition.
 For showing them a new sail and how to set it, and then wishing them fair winds as they move forward on a new, stronger course.

 I went into private coaching practice in the mid-’90’s, which then pivoted into corporate work when I was asked to come on board full time by a client with a multi-location business.
-Along the way this evolved into the tech space, and when I became no longer able work due a severe illness 2006, I wove it together with movies, which you can see over at Reel Happiness Cinema Therapy.
+Along the way this evolved into the tech space, and when I became no longer able work due to a severe illness 2006, I wove it together with movies, the result of which you can see over at Reel Happiness Cinema Therapy.

 - BA in English with concentration in writing and literary criticism, Trinity University, San Antonio TX.
 (Trinity didn’t have a film studies program at the time – inconceivable!)

 - Certified Coach, Charter Advisory Board Member, and Senior Trainer for CoachU; personally trained, mentored, and coached by Thomas J. Leonard; specialization in teaching and personal coaching of the Personal Foundation Program.

 - Qualified Practitioner of the Myers-Briggs Type Indicator (MBTI) assessment, Association for Psychological Type.